tmsquare/cloudflare-projects/application_performance/dns.md

 If you want to use Cloudflare as your primary DNS provider and manage your DNS records on Cloudflare, your domain should be using a full setup.
 This means that you are using Cloudflare for your authoritative DNS nameservers.
 ![Full Setup](../assets/full-setup.png)

 ### 2.2 CNAME Setup
 A partial (CNAME) setup allows you to use Cloudflare’s reverse proxy while maintaining your primary and authoritative DNS provider.
 Use this option to proxy only individual subdomains through Cloudflare’s global network when you cannot change your authoritative DNS provider.

 The following diagram shows an example where you just want to *CNAME* the `blog` subdomain on Cloudflare
 ![CNAME Setup](../assets/cname-setup.png)

+Note: If you don't know (behorehand) which subdomains to CNAME, you can create a Partial zone at the apex level by following these steps
+1. Created a new partial zone on CF `mydomain.com`
+2. Added a TXT record on your authoritative to verify the zone `cloudflare-verify.mydomain.com  TXT 228865695-972177847`
+3. Create a CNAME on your authoritative, to proxy all the subdomains to CF `*.mydomain.com CNAME mydomain.com.cdn.cloudflare.net`

 ## 2. Secondary DNS
 With incoming zone transfers, you can keep your primary DNS provider and use Cloudflare as a secondary DNS provider.
 ![Secondary DNS](../assets/secondary_dns.png)

+## 3. Tutorial
+WIP